-Students in the DTD program are encouraged to participate in multiple years of the student-driven, character building curriculum.
-The My Self modules are designed to teach students about respect, responsibility and other important values by utilizing hands-on engaging lessons facilitated weekly by the school sponsor.
+The My Self lessons teach students about respect, responsibility and other important values.
 The second module, My Community, focuses on planning and executing community service projects.
-Finally, in module three, My World introduces students to various career fields and encourages field trips to college campuses.
+Finally, My World introduces students to various career fields and encourages field trips to college campuses.

 Each year, DTD ends with a celebration field trip.
-The program consists of a motivational speech from Dr. Harris as well as school presentations and skits and superstar awards for students who school sponsors believe have shown progress in academic achievement and/or behavior management.
+The program consists of a motivational speech from Dr. Harris as well as school presentations and skits and superstar awards for outstanding students.

-The ten participating schools for the 2014-2015 school year are listed below.
+2014-2015 participants are listed below.
 Those schools with a "CIS" listed next to the name are schools which are affiliated with Communities in Schools.
-Beginning in the 2011-2012 school year, an affiliation with CIS is mandatory for all new school applicants.
 Applications to participate in the Dare to Dream program are available each year in mid-May.

 For more information on each school, click on the name to view school location, staff names, photos and more!

 For more information, please contact Kelly Sauve or Carole Allen.